lynnpye/sl_triggers/src/sl_triggers_function_library.md

 **Description**

-Sets $$ to 1 if actor is guard, 0 otherwise.
+Returns: bool: true if actor is guard, 1 otherwise.

 **Parameters**